PrairieLearn/PrairieLearn/docs/assessment.md

 ],
 ```

-When using `maxAutoPoints` the number of correct answers needed to obtain the full points available for a question can be a little complicated.
+When using `maxAutoPoints`, the number of correct answers needed to obtain the full points available for a question can be a little complicated.
 If we use `"constantQuestionValue": true` then the question value never changes and so the number of correct answers needed is just `maxAutoPoints / autoPoints`.
 However, in the default case when `constantQuestionValue` is false, repeated correct answers will allow a student to reach the `maxAutoPoints` more quickly.
 For example, with `autoPoints` of 3 and `maxAutoPoints` of 30, a student who answers the question correctly just 4 times in a row will receive the full 3+6+9+12=30 points.
 This means that a student who has achieved mastery can quickly complete the question.
 In contrast, a student who is struggling with the question may have to answer it correctly up to 30/3=10 times if they make repeated mistakes along the way to keep resetting the question value back to 3.

 Manual grading points are set using the `manualPoints`.
 It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.